AliceWonderMiscreations/SimpleCA/README.md

 support the new DANE S/MIME and OpenPGP standards.

 For S/MIME I put the fingerprint for an intermediary certificate in DNS using a `2 1 1` context for the fingerprint.
-When other e-mail clients supportb DANE, that will allow them to validate the X.509 certificate sent with my messages.
+When other e-mail clients support DANE, that will allow them to validate the X.509 certificate sent with my messages.